Quiet Quitting: A proper guide to a very real trend

 One important step companies can take is to reskill managers to work effectively in a remote or hybrid environment.
 It’s also important to ensure managers are sufficiently trained in helping employees to reduce stress and burnout — or this could lead to quiet quitting down the line.

-2. Create a Sense of Purpose
+2. Create a sense of purpose

 Employees not feeling that their work has any purpose or direction is one of the key drivers of quiet quitting.